(This post was updated 12/6/2022)

-The skeptical cardiologist recently participated in the 5 Boro New York City Bike Tour.
-It was quite cool.
+In 2014 the skeptical cardiologist participated in the 5 Boro New York City Bike Tour.

-This annual event allows 32,000 bike riders to stream from Manhattan to the Bronx to Queens, Brooklyn and Staten Island along 40 miles of traffic-free (except for thousands of cyclists) roads
+The annual event allows 32,000 bike riders to stream from Manhattan to the Bronx to Queens, Brooklyn, and Staten Island along 40 miles of traffic-free (except for thousands of cyclists) roads.

 Unlike my previous rides in Brooklyn and Manhattan (under the guidance of legendary Park Slope flaneur, NYC biking advocate, and old high school chum David Alquist) I was not in constant peril from automobile encounters because we cyclists had the mean streets of New York all to ourselves.